 Turnitin is an internet-based anti-plagiarism technology that can now be linked to your Blackboard course.
 The new integration between Turnintin and Blackboard essentially creates a private tunnel between these two applications such that student submissions, grades, instructor comments and reports can go back and forth between them seamlessly.

-Instructors will need a Turnitin account in order to use this feature, which can be requested here.
+Instructors do not need to request a Turnitin account in order to use this feature for direct assignments in Blackboard.

 Using the Submission Inbox

 Instructors can view students’ submission status using the Submission Inbox.
 To navigate to the Submission Inbox, click on the View Assignment link that appears underneath the name of your assignment.

 The Submission Inbox is a complete dashboard showing you all of the important data associated with this assignment.

 - These tabs allow you to submit a paper on behalf of a student, view your Submission Inbox, or modify the settings of your assignment.

 - This area summarizes your assignment (start, due and post dates, number of points associated with the assignment, and tools to launch special Turnitin features, or export submissions or grades.

 - In this area, all students and submissions are shown, along with their Originality Report score, and any grade or score that has already been given.
 You can download or delete any student’s submission from this area as well.

 You can view student submissions to a Direct Assignment via the Submission Inbox by clicking on the pencil icon: